Frequently Asked Questions

 Do I need dental implants?

-Do I need to crown my tooth after Root Canal Treatment?
+Do I need to crown my tooth?

 Should I sleep with my dentures?